mars-sim/mars-sim/README.md

         width="100">
 </a>

 Currently, mars-sim supports Java 11.
-We will transition to Java 17 as JDK 17 is the next long-term support (LTS) release.
+We will transition to Java 17 in near future as JDK 17 is one of the next long-term support (LTS) releases.

 * Requires only JRE 11 for running mars-sim
 * Requires only JDK 11 (or openjdk 11) for compiling binary